infracost/infracost-azure-devops/README.md

 4. Add secret variables: from your Azure DevOps organization, click on your project > Pipelines > your pipeline > Edit > Variables, and click the + sign to add variables for the following.
 Also tick the 'Keep this value secret' option.

     - `infracostApiKey`: with your Infracost API key as the value, and select 'Keep this value secret'.
-    - Any cloud provider credentials you need for running `terraform init` and `terraform plan`:
-      - **Terraform Cloud/Enterprise users**: the [Terraform docs](https://www.terraform.io/cli/config/config-file#credentials-1) explain how to configure credentials for this using a config file, or you can pass the credentials as environment variables directly to Infracost as in [this example](examples/terraform-cloud-enterprise).
-      - **AWS users**: the [Terraform docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables) explain the environment variables to set for this.
-      - **Azure users**: the [Terraform docs](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret) explain the options.
-      - **Google users**: the [Terraform docs](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#full-reference) explain the options, e.g. using `GOOGLE_CREDENTIALS`.

 5. 🎉 That's it!
 Send a new pull request to change something in Terraform that costs money.
 You should see a pull request comment that gets updated, e.g. the 📉 and 📈 emojis will update as changes are pushed!
 6. Follow [the docs](https://www.infracost.io/usage-file) if you'd also like to show cost for of usage-based resources such as AWS Lambda or S3.
 The usage for these resources are fetched from CloudWatch/cloud APIs and used to calculate an estimate.